 How Do Clip-In Hair Extensions Hold Up In Water?

 Swimming is one of the most refreshing exercises, especially in summer.
 If you wear clip-in hair extensions, you may wonder whether you can keep them on while swimming.
-As far as getting wet is concerned, clip-ins are no different from natural hair.

 They can handle water, but it’s always better to take precautions.
 Chlorine and salt water can damage hair extensions, causing them to tangle, shed or fade.
-So, it’s best to avoid submerging your head entirely or using harsh chemicals on your hair.

 Tips for Swimming With Clip-In Hair Extensions

 Are you wondering if it’s safe to take a dip in your pool with clip-in extensions?
-Fear not, here are some tips to help you enjoy swimming without worrying about damaging your hair or extensions.
-Before diving in, it’s important to prep your hair extensions.
+Fear not; here are some tips to help you enjoy swimming without worrying about damaging your hair or extensions.

 For example, make sure your extensions are tightly clipped in, tie them into a braid or bun to avoid tangles, and secure them with a headband to keep them in place.
-Post-swim, rinse your hair and extensions with cool water, and use a conditioner on both.
+Post-swim, rinse your hair and extensions with cool water and use a conditioner on both.

 Tape-in extensions offer a seamless look, but are they suitable for swimming?
 Dive into the insights on swimming with tape-in extensions and how to maintain their bond.